influxdata/telegraf/plugins/serializers/carbon2/README.md

 `Carbon2` serializer has a configuration option - `carbon2_format` - to change how
 metrics names are being constructed.

-By default `metric` will only inclue the metric name and a separate field `field` will contain the field name.
+By default `metric` will only include the metric name and a separate field `field` will contain the field name.
 This is the behavior of `carbon2_format = "field_separate"` which is the default behavior (even if unspecified).

-Optionally user can opt in to change this to make the metric inclue the field name after the `_`.
+Optionally user can opt in to change this to make the metric include the field name after the `_`.
 This is the behavior of `carbon2_format = "metric_includes_field"` which would make the above example look like: